aramis-lab/idhm2022-bids-primer/PITCHME.md

 size: 16:9
 paginate: true
 _paginate: false
+footer: "Ghislain Vaillant – The Aramis Lab - Inria Digital Health Meetup 2022"
 ---

 # <!--fit--> A primer to BIDS

-10-minute introduction to the BIDS Imaging Data Structure
+An introduction to the Brain Imaging Data Structure for busy engineers.

 ---